The Capital One Platinum Credit Card doesn’t offer a flashy sign-up bonus, cash back, or travel points.

 There’s a lot of information here, so before we dig deep into the nitty gritty details of the card, here’s a list of the most important things to remember about the Capital One Platinum Credit Card.

 - Good for average credit: If you’ve got an awesome credit score, there are better cards for you.
 If your credit score is below 600, save yourself the trouble—we’ve got a ton of awesome credit cards for you, but you’re probably not ready for this one quite yet.
-If you’re not sure what your credit score is, check out our Credit Score Estimator tool, or get yourself a free credit score check here.
+If you’re not sure what your credit score is, check out our page on how to get your free credit score and reports for your best options.

 - Higher line of credit: If you make six on-time monthly payments, you may get an opportunity to raise your line of credit.